DevXstyler/Lil-Pythons/README.md

 # -> Little Projects <-

+The license is the MIT license, it doesn't matter if a license is included in the specific folders or not.
+It also does not matter what license it is, it will always be the MIT license for code in this repository

+## About:
 A collection of small projects made for simple tasks.
 Some are just experiments for testing, while others might be useful.